atxhack4change/2016-project-proposals/README.md

 #### [:bulb: Browse and Discuss Projects :bulb:](https://github.com/open-austin/atx-hack-for-change-2016/issues)
 #### [:star2: Propose a Project :star2:](https://github.com/open-austin/atx-hack-for-change-2016/issues/new)

+### Proposal submission deadline is May 8th.

+_If you need help or have some specific questions, email info@open-austin.org._

 ## Wondering how to propose or discuss your project ideas?

 [GitHub Issues](https://guides.github.com/features/issues/) work just like any other commenting system on the Internet.